Sonam Wangchuk: Career

-From June 1993 until August 2005, Wangchuk also founded and worked as the editor of Ladakh's only print magazine Ladags Melong In 2001, he was appointed to be an advisor for the education in the Hill Council Government.
-In 2002, together with other NGO heads, he founded Ladakh Voluntary Network (LVN), a network of Ladakhi NGOs, and served in its executive committee as the secretary till 2005.
-He was appointed to the Drafting Committee of the Ladakh Hill Council Government’s Vision Document Ladakh 2025 and entrusted with the formulation of the policy on Education and Tourism in 2004.
-The document was formally launched by Manmohan Singh, the Prime Minister of India in 2005.
-In 2005, Wangchuk was appointed as a member in the National Governing Council for Elementary Education in the Ministry of Human Resource Development, Government of India.

-From 2007 to 2010, he worked as an education advisor for MS, a Danish NGO working to support the Ministry of Education for education reforms.
+Wangchuk founded and worked as the editor of the print magazine, Ladags Melong, from June 1993 to August 2005.
+In 2001, he was appointed to be an advisor for education by the Ladakh Autonomous Hill Development Council (LAHDC).
+In 2002, he co-founded the Ladakh Voluntary Network, a network of Ladakhi non-governmental organisations in the Ladakh region, along with the heads of such organisations, and served in its executive committee as the secretary until 2005.
+In 2004, he was appointed to the drafting committee of the Ladakh 2025 vision document commissioned by the LAHDC and was in charge of the formulation of the policy on education and tourism.
+In 2005, he was appointed as a member in the National Governing Council for Elementary Education in the Ministry of Human Resource Development of the Government of India.
+From 2007 to 2010, he worked as an education advisor for Mellemfolkeligt Samvirke, a Danish NGO working to support the Nepali Ministry of Education.